 Chapter 13 Bankruptcy

-In contrast to the relatively quick chapter 7 process, chapter 13 bankruptcy is a reorganization of a consumer’s finances that allows them to pay back something to creditors over a 3-5 year period.
-Consumers who earn income that is less than the state average, for a family of their size, enter into a payment plan that lasts for 3 years.
-Consumers with income that exceeds the state average, for a family of their size, enter into a payment plan that lasts for a period of 5 years.
-With the help of a bankruptcy attorney, chapter 13 filers create a payment plan that allocates their disposable income to make a monthly, consolidated payment to creditors.
+In contrast to the relatively quick Chapter 7 process, Chapter 13 bankruptcy is a reorganization of a consumer’s finances that allows them to pay back something to creditors over a 3-5 year period based on their income for a family of their size.
+With the help of a bankruptcy attorney, Chapter 13 filers create a payment plan that allocates their disposable income to make a monthly, consolidated payment to creditors.
 We’re sure the reader would like to know: what constitutes disposable income?
-For purposes of bankruptcy, disposable income means what you have left over after subtracting allowed expenses from your gross earnings. some expenses will be determined by your actual out-of-pocket costs, others will be set by national local standards as calculated by the IRS.
-The less disposable income you have, the lower the percentage of unsecured debts you pay back to creditors throughout the life of your chapter 13 plan.
+For purposes of bankruptcy, disposable income means what you have left over after subtracting allowed expenses from your gross earnings.
+Some expenses will be determined by your actual out-of-pocket costs; others will be set by national local standards as calculated by the IRS.
+The less disposable income you have, the lower the percentage of unsecured debts you pay back to creditors throughout the life of your Chapter 13 plan.
 At the end of the process, debts that remain outstanding are discharged.
-Below, we have organized a large library of articles that been written by attorneys on the subject of chapter 13 bankruptcy.
-Feel free to browse the information and, if you don’t see what you’re looking for, please submit a question to the QA forum.

 How to Screw Up Your Bankruptcy Discharge